trambakbanerjee/crejm-code/README.md

 There are 3 folders in this repository:

 1. data - holds the data files that were used for all the analyses in this paper.
-See the [README file](https://github.com/trambakbanerjee/crejm-code/tree/main/data#data).
+See the [README file](https://github.com/trambakbanerjee/crejm-code/tree/main/data#data) inside this folder for more information.
 2. spcov - .
 3. library - holds the main R functions.
-Please see
+Please see the [README file](https://github.com/trambakbanerjee/crejm-code/tree/main/library#description) inside this folder for more information.

 Other than these 3 folders, there are xx scripts in this repository.
 We describe them below: